Decrypting Distributed Ledger Design -- Taxonomy, Classification and Blockchain Community Evaluation: Taxonomy

 \subsection{Distributed Ledger}

-\begin{mydef} A distributed ledger is defined as a distributed data structure, whose entries are digital records of actions. \end{mydef}

-In the Bitcoin system, an entry in the data structure is called block.
-In the IOTA system, it is called bundle.
-An entry contains a set of transactions (Figure \ref{fig:concept}, distributed ledger component).
-In Bitcoin, these transactions represent exchange of currency value.
+\begin{mydef} \textit{A distributed ledger is defined as a distributed data structure, containing entries that serve as digital records of actions.} \end{mydef} In the Bitcoin system, an entry in the data structure is called a block.
+In the IOTA system, it is called a bundle.
+An entry contains a set of transactions (Figure \ref{fig:concept}, DL component).
+In Bitcoin, these transactions represent the exchange of cryptocurrency value.
+The attributes of the distributed ledger are \textit{type}, \textit{origin}, \textit{address traceability} and \textit{Turing completeness}.